Public Path Orders

 MODIFICATION

-Modification Orders affect only the recording of rights of way on the
+Orders affect only the recording of rights of way on the Definitive Map.

-a path fom the definitive map if it can be proved that no right of way
+fom the definitive map if it can be proved that no right of way has ever existed.

 Importantly Modification Orders are about whether rights exist, not about wther they should be created or taken away.